Your child's birth weight is one of the first things you'll be told when they are born - but not all babies weigh the same amount.

 According to the World Health Organisation, a baby weighing less than 2500 g (5.5 lbs) is considered to have a low birth weight, regardless of how far along the pregnancy was.
 On the other hand, they state that healthy birth weight is between 3000 g and 3500 g.

 Factors affecting birth weight

 There are a number of factors that affect a baby's birth weight including:

-A baby generally inherits half their genes from their mother and half from their father, so it makes sense that both have an impact on the genetics of the final baby.
+A baby generally inherits half its genes from its mother and half from its father, so it makes sense that both have an impact on the genetics of the final baby.

-The mother's height and weight impacts on the weight of the baby at birth - and the father's height and weight has an impact too.
+The mother's height and weight impact the weight of the baby at birth - and the father's height and weight have an impact too.
 Some babies are small because it runs in the family.

 Age of the parent